 Winery Rak focuses on the production of grapes and wine in Dubrava, near Šibenik, under a specific climate in the Dalmatian area, and we take our pride in the cultivation and production of two autochthonous wine sorts: Babić and Maraština and from Babić grapes we also produce Opolo (rose).
 Viticulture and viniculture are long family tradition, which started in 1960, and we

 maintain the tradition today.
 Honoring the tradition, as our inherited love for viniculture, we use the modern technology and equipment, keeping up with modern standards in the fields of grapevine cultivation and quality wine production.
-Our family business includes a tasting room.
+Our winery has a tasting room where you can taste our wines and local specialties and the rooms where you can sleep so you do not have to worry about driving back!

 Autochthonous sorts of wine grapes and autochthonous wines of the Šibenik-Knin County